JoanQuintero/TicTacToeGame/README.md

     exampleText = Text....
 Player has chosen O get.mouseClicks
 ```
-much like function above...
+>> Much like function above...
-Input = This will be defined if user clicks on O
+- Input = This will be defined if user clicks on O
-Output = Window will draw exampleText
+- Output = Window will draw exampleText
-Description: This function will be useful to inform user of his choice.
+**Description:** This function will be useful to inform user of his choice.
-After playerX is defined, program will undraw text and change the text
-value into "Player O turn" so that it can further be used throughout the
-game when player O has to make a move.
+- After playerX is defined, program will undraw text and change the text value into "Player O turn" so that it can further be used throughout the game when player O has to make a move.

-Final Input: [ playerO Click ] - when prompted to play
+- Final Input: [ playerO Click ] - when prompted to play
-Final Output: Object will be removed after action is taken.
+- Final Output: Object will be removed after action is taken.
-Function will include, but is not limited to: For or while loops if
-#necessary, and if statements when required.
+- Function will include, but is not limited to: *For loops* or *while loops* if needed, and *if statements* when required.

 --------------------------------------------------------------------------
 --------------------------------------------------------------------------